knative/serving/docs/spec/spec.md

   - name: HELLO
     value: world
   - ...
-  ports: # core.v1.ContainerPort array

   # Optional, only a single containerPort may be specified.
   # This can be used if your container cannot use the
   # ${PORT} environment variable to specify which port to use.
   # Some fields are not allowed, such as hostIP and hostPort.
+  ports: # core.v1.ContainerPort array
-  - containerPort: ... # Valid range is [1-65535]
+    # Valid range is [1-65535], except 8012 (RequestQueuePort)
+    # and 8022 (RequestQueueAdminPort).
+  - containerPort: ...
     name: ... # Optional, one of "http1", "h2c"
     protocol: ... # Optional, one of "", "tcp"